 You can throw chestnuts at enemies.
 Quite predictably, it causes bleeding damage.

 Empty Levels: Your skills and stats level up independently from your actual character level, and it's possible to increase either without increasing the other.
-Increasing the character level and nothing else has few benefits and is usually a bad idea.
+Increasing the character level and nothing else has few benefits (the most notable is increasing your HP and MP) and is usually a bad idea.
 (Thankfully, it's hard to do accidentally and can be undone.)

 Escort Mission: One of the various quests availiable.
 This can be as simple as just going to the destination, or having to deal with assassins as well.